ArekBalysNordic/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 To start the rendezvous, the controller must get the commissioning information from the Matter device.
 The data payload is encoded within a QR code, printed to the UART console, and shared using an NFC tag.
-NFC tag emulation starts automatically when Bluetooth LE advertising is started and stays enabled until Bluetooth LE advertising timeout expires.
+The emulation of the NFC tag emulation starts automatically when Bluetooth LE advertising is started and stays enabled until Bluetooth LE advertising timeout expires.

 #### Thread or Wi-Fi provisioning

-The Last part of the rendezvous procedure, the provisioning operation involves sending the Thread or Wi-Fi network credentials from the Matter controller to the Matter device.
+The provisioning operation, which is the Last part of the rendezvous procedure, involves sending the Thread or Wi-Fi network credentials from the Matter controller to the Matter device.
 As a result, the device joins the Thread or Wi-Fi network and can communicate with other devices in the network.

 ### Device Firmware Upgrade